126.96.36.199 Qualification for CA

 Qualification (1.1.Q.10) criteria

-From 20 September 2018, eligibility for the CA and the CA (child) HCC only will be restricted to carers whose income, and that of their partner (if applicable) is below $250,000 per annum.
-The income test applies to all new claimants and those who are currently receiving CA or who are in receipt of CA (child) HCC only.
+Eligibility for CA and the CA (child) HCC only (1.1.C.100) is restricted to carers whose income, and that of their partner (if applicable) is below $250,000 per annum.

 To qualify for CA, a person must meet the criteria listed in the following table.
 Where more detail about a criterion is required, the second column indicates where you will find this.